Robert Benoist: Grand Prix driver

 Looking for excitement in the post-war world, Benoist joined the de Marçay car company as a test driver.
 He then moved on to Salmson and was very successful in cyclecar races before being signed to drive for Delage in 1924.
 The next year, teamed with Albert Divo, he won the French Grand Prix in the race that claimed the life of Italian racing star Antonio Ascari.

 In 1927, driving a Delage 15-S-8, he won the French, Spanish, Italian and British Grand Prix races, earning the season championship title for the French manufacturer.

 When the Delage company dropped out of racing, Robert Benoist was without a job and was appointed manager of the Banville Garage in Paris.
 He did occasional races for the Bugatti team, finishing second in the 1928 San Sebastián Grand Prix in Spain.

-The following year he teamed up with Attilio Marinoni to win the Spa 24 Hours race in Belgium, driving an Alfa Romeo.
+The following year, Benoist teamed up with Attilio Marinoni to win the Spa 24 Hours race in Belgium, driving an Alfa Romeo.
 At the end of the season he retired until 1934, when he made a comeback with the Bugatti team.
 He was soon made head of the competition department and masterminded the company's Le Mans programme.
 In 1937 he partnered with Jean-Pierre Wimille to win the 24 Hours of Le Mans endurance race.
 Following that victory, Benoist retired from driving, but continued to run Bugatti's racing department.